How to Remove Closed Accounts From a Credit Report

 How Closed Accounts Affect Your Credit Score

 How closed accounts affect your credit score can seem a bit contradictory to what you might think.
 For instance, paying off an auto or home loan is considered a good thing, financially.
-But it can result in a temporary dip in your score because it reduces the variety of credit types in your mix.
+But it may result in a temporary dip in your score because it reduces the variety of credit types in your mix.
 Lenders usually prefer borrowers who have learned to handle a good mix of loans and credit lines.

 If you don’t use a credit card, it may seem logical to close the account.
-But closing a credit card would lower your overall credit limit, which can raise your credit utilization and that, in turn, could negatively affect your credit score.
+But closing a credit card would lower your overall credit limit, which can raise your credit utilization and that, in turn, could negatively affect your credit score.1

 How to Get Rid of Closed Accounts on Your Credit Report